Philadelphia Weather: Amtrak, SEPTA, PATCO, NJ Transit Announce Cancellations And Modifications For Winter Storm

 Follow CBSPHILLY Facebook | Twitter

 PHILADELPHIA (CBS) – Planning on traveling by train from Sunday afternoon into Monday morning?
 Amtrak has already canceled some services in our region so be sure to check your train status.
-SEPTA Regional Rail, PATCO and New Jersey Transit have also announced modifications to their schedules.
+SEPTA Regional Rail and New Jersey Transit have also announced modifications to their schedules.
+PATCO will run on a normal schedule.

 New Jersey Weather: Gov. Murphy Declares State Of Emergency For New Jersey Ahead Of Winter Storm